-Marina Jessop obtained her Bachelor’s degree in Social Work from Arizona State University and a Bachelor’s in Social Development from the University of Cape Town in South Africa where she served as an Ambassadorial Scholar for Rotary International studying poverty, inequality and injustice issues for marginalized communities.
-She has work experience as a social worker at the White Mountain S.A.F.E.
-House; a shelter for domestic violence and sexual assault victims in Northern Arizona.
-Marina also served as a Families First Specialist, a nonprofit organization based out of Salt Lake City, Utah where she worked with adolescents with behavioral issues.
-Marina currently the Community Based Program Manager for Chicanos Por La Causa, De Colores as well as a board member of the Arizona Coalition to End Sexual and Domestic Violence.
+Marina Jessop obtained her Bachelor’s degree in Social Work from Arizona State University and a Bachelor’s in Social Development from the University of Cape Town in South Africa.
+She served as an Ambassadorial Scholar for Rotary International, studying poverty, inequality, and injustice issues for marginalized communities.
+Marina has work experience as a social worker at the White Mountain S.A.F.E.
+House, a shelter for domestic violence and sexual assault victims in Northern Arizona.
+Marina also served as a Families First Specialist, a nonprofit organization based out of Salt Lake City, Utah, where she worked with adolescents with behavioral issues.
+Marina is currently the Community Based Program Manager for Chicanos Por La Causa, De Colores, and a board member of the Arizona Coalition to End Sexual and Domestic Violence.

 After spending 16 years in a manufacturing process quality department, Guadalupe did a completed 360 on his career and now is the Administrative Office Care Specialist for the De Colores Community Based Program at Chicanos Por La Causa.
 Guadalupe is the first point of contact for the De Colres Sexual and Domestic Violence Program, where advocates help survivors and their children recover from the effects of abuse.
 Although new to the social work field, Guadalupe has always had a passion for volunteering at various non-profits and enjoyed giving back to the community.

 The Promotora Coordinator runs and coordinates the De Colores "Promotora" leadership program.
 They provide sexual and domestic violence support services, education and case management to survivors of sexual and domestic violence in a community based setting.